Non-linear Black Hole Ringdowns: an Analytical Approach: Introduction

 \section{Introduction}

-During the final stage, called ringdown, of the merger of two Black Holes (BHs), Quasi Normal Modes (QNMs) describe the BH response to any kind of disturbance and their frequencies are only fixed by the BH mass, spin and charge \cite{Barack:2018yly}.
+During the final stage, called ringdown, of the merger of two Black Holes (BHs), Quasi Normal Modes (QNMs) describe the BH response to any kind of disturbance and their frequencies only depends on the BH mass, spin and charge of the final BH\cite{Barack:2018yly}.
 As such, QNMs provide a privileged tool to understand the properties of BHs, which is one of the major goals of gravitational wave astronomy \cite{Maggiore:2018sht}.

 The Gravitational Wave (GW) strain is generically described using first-order BH perturbation theory.
 However, non-linearities are an intrinsic property of general relativity.
-As a consequence, second-order effects turn out to be relevant in describing ringdowns from BH mergers and have received much attention recently \cite{Cheung:2022rbm,Mitman:2022qdl,Lagos:2022otp,Baibhav:2023clw,Kehagias:2023ctr,Kehagias:2023mcl,Khera:2023lnc} (see Refs. \cite{Nicasio:1998aj,nl1, Nakano:2007cj,nl2, nl3} for some older results).
+As a consequence, second-order effects turn out to be relevant in describing ringdowns from BH mergers and have received much attention recently \cite{Cheung:2022rbm,Mitman:2022qdl,Lagos:2022otp,Baibhav:2023clw,Kehagias:2023ctr,Kehagias:2023mcl,Khera:2023lnc} (see Refs. \cite{08article, Nicasio:1998aj,nl1, Nakano:2007cj,nl2, nl3, Berti_2009, Kokkotas_1999} for some older results).
+For example, from numerical results like those of \cite{Cheung:2022rbm, Mitman:2022qdl}, it can be seen that non-linearities could account for a relevant fraction of the amplitude signal, being approximately proportional to 10\% or more of the linear amplitude squared.

 The GWs produced during the ringdown and sufficiently far from the BH horizon are the sum of exponentially damped QNMs, characterized by two angular harmonic numbers $(l,m)$ and an overtone number $n$.
 Their amplitude is denoted $A_{(l,m,n)}$ and their oscillation frequency and decay timescale are given by the real and imaginary parts of~$\omega_{(l,m,n)}$, respectively,